Trip Details

 • 3557m

-Today, we have an opportunity to walk through beautiful yak pastures, deep forest, and picturesque fields.
-We pass Merek and continue further walk to our final destination Langmale Kharka which offers us incredible mountain panorama.
+Today, we have an opportunity to walk through beautiful yak pastures, deep forests, and picturesque fields.
+We pass Merek and continue further walking to our final destination Langmale Kharka which offers us an incredible mountain panorama.
 Overnight at Langmale Kharka.

 • BF/Lunch/Dinner